 The Taroom Fishing Club also hosts an annual competition on the Glebe Weir (early June) followed shortly after by the Theodore Family Competition (normally the 3rd weekend in July) and The Great Baralaba Saratoga Classic (normally the 2nd weekend in September), considered one of Queensland’s top inland fishing competitions.
 Limited camping on-site is available at all these events, with plenty of other options close-by.

-Later in the year you can catch Lake Callide’s Family Fishing Classic (26th – 27th October 2019) in Biloela and see how your ‘barra’ measure up against the 103 cm competition record.
+Later in the year you can catch Lake Callide’s Family Fishing Classic (usually late October) in Biloela and see how your ‘barra’ measure up against the 103 cm competition record.
 Stay the entire weekend with free camping on site.